jonolt/mmusicc/test/data/music_lib/README.rst

     - composer tag ("should not be here")
     - license tag ("cc")
 2)  - CD_01 got the default format
-    - CD_02 has the same tag keys that CD_01 that plus tah keys with empty values
+    - CD_02 has the same tag keys that CD_01 that plus tag keys with empty values